 The Professional Choir is conducted by Benjamin Wolf and sings at Friday night services, most Shabbat morning services and festivals.
 It includes both Jewish and non-Jewish members, some of whom have sung for the synagogue for several decades.
 In recent years the choir has recorded an anniversary CD and performed for documentaries broadcast on BBC radio and television.
 Its members lead busy lives outside the synagogue, in some cases as professional conductors and singers.
-In 2013 we are looking forward to some exciting projects performing both in London and abroad (further details will be announced soon).

 “It was early 1939 and Jewish Refugees were concentrated in the Swiss Cottage/Finchley Road area.
 A few got together to form the nucleus of a Community and with the help of the Hon.
 Lily Montagu and St. John’s Wood Liberal Jewish Synagogue we were able to hold our first Friday evening Service in the Montefiore Hall on Friday 24 March 1939.